alessiosferro/next-example-intercepting-parallel-route-modal/README.md

 # NextJS Example: Parallel Route + Intercepting Route with a Modal

-This example that demonstrates the use of intercepting routes in conjunction with parallel routes, [as described in the documentation](https://nextjs.org/docs/app/building-your-application/routing/parallel-routes).
+This example demonstrates the use of intercepting routes in conjunction with parallel routes, [as described in the documentation](https://nextjs.org/docs/app/building-your-application/routing/parallel-routes).

 ## Explanation